Judging in the World Bread Awards

 Imagine this, close to 600 bakers, both professional and amateur sending their very best loaves down to London.
 Loaves that have to be delivered by 1 pm on judging day.
 It’s quite a challenge for the baker, who unless is within easy reach of London and can deliver personally, has to put faith into Royal Mail or a courier to deliver in tie.

-The World Bread Awards enters its 5th year with a record number of entries.
+Each year World Bread Awards attracts a record number of entries.
 The Awards are sponsored by Tiptree (jam to go on the bread, of course) and Brook Foods (who sell means of making and baking the bread).
-Category sponsors included Shipton Mill for the Real Bread Campagin and two new ones this year, Muntons (Malt Bread) and Carr’s Flour (Baguettes) with support from many other companies.
+Category sponsors included Shipton Mill for the Real Bread Campaign, Matthews Cotswold Flour and Carr’s Flour (Baguettes) with support from many other companies.

 My first experience of the 2015 Awards was not the best, as the postman decided not to deliver my parcel until the end of his run.
 Too late to meet the deadline despite paying for special delivery!